Online gambling firm 888 wins $1.4 bln battle for Bwin.party

 "It's all about scale...
 When you've got critical mass you can ride storms and take advantage of opportunities as they come along," he added.

-While lower than the 110p face value of GVC's rival offer, Bwin said it carried fewer risks, with better prospects and an experienced management team all factors.
+While lower than the 110p face value of GVC's rival offer, Bwin.party said it carried fewer risks, with better prospects and an experienced management team all factors.

-The deal was welcomed by U.S. activist investor Jason Ader whose Spring Owl vehicle is Bwin's second biggest shareholder.

-"I believe not only are 888 the best buyer for this company but that its management team will realise significant long-term synergy value for our shareholders with the least amount of execution and regulatory risk," Ader said in a statement.

 COST SAVINGS

 888, which offers casino, poker and bingo games, has enjoyed strong growth as gamblers move online via tablets and mobiles.
-In acquiring Bwin, the firm will significantly boost revenues from its fledgling sports betting business, and can apply its stronger technology platform and management to Bwin's business.
+In acquiring Bwin.party, the firm will significantly boost revenues from its fledgling sports betting business, and can apply its stronger technology platform and management to Bwin.party's business.

 The two companies said the deal, which would be earnings enhancing in its first full-year, would lead to cost benefits of at least $70 million per annum by the end of 2018 by removing duplicated costs, technology and administration fees.

-888 currently has a market capitalisation of 572 million pounds versus 848 million for Bwin, which has struggled with the decline of regulated poker markets in Europe and to make cost savings since its creation via a merger of sports betting group Bwin and online poker group PartyGaming in 2011.
+888 currently has a market capitalisation of 572 million pounds versus 848 million for Bwin.party, which has struggled with the decline of regulated poker markets in Europe and to make cost savings since its creation via a merger of sports betting group bwin and online poker group PartyGaming in 2011.

+Bwin.party had faced pressure from U.S. activist investor Jason Ader's Spring Owl vehicle, its second biggest shareholder.
+Mattingley said 888 had a "very good" relationship with Ader.

 A combined group will have revenue of over $1 billion and be a leading online gambling operator in Belgium, Denmark, Germany, Italy, Spain and the UK.
 Bwin shareholders, who will be able to vary the amount they receive in cash and new 888 shares under a "mix and match" facility, will own 48.9 percent of the new firm.